secondstory/all-the-screens/README.md

 http://sandbox.secondstory.com/crackle

 Now go ahead and click near the edges where the browsers meet.
 You should see animated bubbles synchronized between the two browser windows.

+## Licensing

+All The Screens is licensed under the MIT License.